pydantic/pydantic-settings/docs/index.md

 By default, the experience is tailored towards use case #1 and builds on the foundations established in [parsing environment variables](#parsing-environment-variable-values).
-If your use case primarily falls into #2, you will likely want to enable [enforcing required arguments at the CLI](#enforce-required-arguments-at-cli) and [nested model default partial updates](#nested-model-default-partial-updates).
+If your use case primarily falls into #2, you will likely want to enable most of the defaults outlined at the end of [creating CLI applications](#creating-cli-applications).

 ### The Basics